9_Rendering 3D Scenes

 else:

-raise ValueError("A new Geometry attribute must have a data type.")
+raise ValueError("New attributes must have a data type.")

 def count_vertices(self, variable_name=None):

-""" Count the number of vertices as the length of an attribute's data """
+Count the number of vertices in an attribute's data.

 if len(self._attributes) == 0: